**Make sure to see the video at the end of this article for over 150 Christmas tablescape decorating images.

 Often the most interesting and beautiful tablescapes are the ones that are non-traditional and unique.

-Selecting color scheme is the next step in planning your Christmas tablescape.
+Selecting your color scheme is the next step in planning your Christmas tablescape.

 Traditional color schemes include classic red and green, elegant silver and gold, or even a winter wonderland theme with icy blues and whites.